dirtman/ibapi/doc/fixedaddress:add.md

 ## OPTIONS - General

+- -n &lt;name>, --Name=&lt;name>

+    Specify the name of the new record.

-- -V &lt;view>, --View=&lt;view>:
+- -V &lt;network\_view>, --View=&lt;network\_view>:

-    Specify the view for the new record.
+    Specify the network\_view for the new record.
 Default: "default".

 - -D, --Disable:

     Disable the new record.
 Default: false.

-- -T &lt;targetType>, --TargetType=&lt;targetType>:

-    Specify the target type for the Alias record.
-Default: A record.

 - -c &lt;comment>, --Comment=&lt;comment>:

     Specify the comment for the new record.
     Alternatively, you can specify this via the --fields option.
-    Default: "ibapi:alias:add".
+    Default: "ibapi:fixedaddress:add".

 - -F &lt;fields>, --Fields=&lt;fields>:

     Specify fields and corresponding values for the new record.
 For instance:
-    "comment=RT100931",view=default,ttl=900".
+    "comment=RT100931",network\_view=external".

 - -f &lt;filename>, --Filename=&lt;filename>:

-    Specify a filename containing a list of Alias records to create.
+    Specify a filename containing a list of fixedaddress records to create.
-    Each line should contain a hostname and a target, separated by one or more spaces.
+    Each line should contain an IPv4 address and a MAC address, in either order, separated by one or more spaces.
     Blank lines and lines beginning with "#" are ignored, as is anything on a line following a "#".

-- -C, --Check:
+- -R, --restartServices:

-    Before creating a new record, check if any "related" records already exist, and if so do not create the new record.
-    Related records are those that share the same name and/or content.
-    Default: false.
+    If all record requests are successfully processed, instruct Infoblox to restart any grid services that need to be restarted, generally due to pending updates that require a particular service, such as DHCP, is be restarted.

+- -b &lt;bootfile>, --bootfile=&lt;bootfile>:

+    Specify the bootfile for the specified IP address.

+- -N &lt;nextserver>, --nextserver=&lt;nextserver>:

+    Specify the nextserver for the specified IP address.

+- -B &lt;bootserver>, --bootserver=&lt;bootserver>:

+    Specify the bootserver for the specified IP address.

+- -I &lt;ipFields>, --ipFields=&lt;ipFields>:

 ## OPTIONS - API Options